 He IS all the Virtues you can list (down to even the most obscure) INCARNATE!

-You "meet" Him and you "see" them all.
+You "meet" Him (not literally), and you "see" them all.

-You are so taken aback at the Perfection that you seemingly have "no choice" but to assimilate and absorb this Life into your own self.
+You are so taken aback at Perfection that you have "no choice" but to assimilate and absorb this Life into your own self.

-They are all facets of the "Most Perfect Diamond" you've ever seen if you've never "met" Him.
+They are all facets of the "Most Perfect Diamond" (Jesus Christ) you've ever seen if you've never "met" Him.

-My problem in my youth was that in my own pain and anguish, my focus was on how these merely intellectual constructs (the virtues) could help me better know Christ and be like Him and be happy and at peace.
+My problem in my youth was that in my own pain and anguish, my focus was on how these merely intellectual constructs (the virtues) could help me better know Christ and be like Him.
+I wanted to be happy and at peace.

-Instead I found out, AFTER I got professional help for my disorder (my "cross" if you prefer to call it) that it was Christ, The Person, (whom I "met" through people just like you and me) that would show me these virtues directly and thus heal and transform my heart after years of hidden anguish and torture.
+Instead, I found out, AFTER I got professional help for my disorder (my "cross" if you prefer to call it) that it was Christ, The Person, whom I "met", again metaphorically.
+I met him through people just like you that would show me these virtues directly and thus heal and transform my heart after years of hidden anguish and torture.